December 7th, 2010

 Oven Busters are actually short ribs of beef, the bones and meat above a regular rib of beef roast – also known as a Boxheater and in America they are called a Jacob’s ladder.
 The name Oven Buster comes from the fact that these short ribs are normally cooked for a long time at a very low heat and during the cooking they swell up, looking bigger when you take them out of the oven, than when you put them in.
 These are a cheap and delicious, old fashioned, cut of beef.
 You may have trouble finding them outside of a traditional butcher’s shop.
 They can come as a full ladder of ribs or individually.
 They taste a bit like the meat on an ox tail.

 Several oven busters or a “ladder” (rack of short ribs)

 a splash of red wine vinegar

 some goose or duck fat for frying

-Bring the casserole nearly to a simmering temperature, put the lid on and place it in a preheated oven at 100º C for about 2 hours.
-You could cook this for 4-5 hours at 72º C if you want to slow cook it while out (make sure it’s simmering first and give it half an hour or so at 100º C – you can’t do it from cold).
-After 2 hours, remove from the oven and season to taste.
+Bring the casserole to a simmering temperature, put the lid on and place it in a preheated oven at 120º C for a couple of hours.
+After 2 – 3 hours, remove from the oven and adjust seasoning to taste.
 Serve with mashed potato and seasonal vegetables, such as Brussels sprouts.
-On cold days like today, add a little crushed chilli when frying the vegetables to add some extra heat to the dish.
+On cold days like today, add a little crushed chilli when frying the onions to add some extra heat to the dish.